michellechou/concierge-demo-lts/README.md

-# LinkedIn Sales Navigator Interface
+# In Product Help

-A modern, interactive LinkedIn Sales Navigator interface built from Figma designs, featuring an AI-powered help widget with intelligent recommendations.
+An interactive LinkedIn interface built from Figma designs, featuring an AI-powered help widget with intelligent recommendations.

 ## 🚀 Live Demo